 The simplicity of the interface and the short-but-versatile optical zoom makes the Canon Powershot G1 X a fun camera to use.
 Most important controls quickly accessible and - while we noted some imperfections above in this review - better than the majority of digital cameras.

-Fuji Finepix X10, has a considerably smaller one but an awesome mechanical zoom lens.
+Fujifilm Finepix X10, has a considerably smaller one but an awesome mechanical zoom lens.
 At the same price many photographers will consider an SLD, thinking about the flexibility of having interchangeable lenses.
 However, the all-in-one aspect of the G1 X will be even more attractive to those looking for image quality without hassles.
 For the same market it matters that the G1 X has an optical zoom rather than a prime lens.

-Canon G1 X Facts
+Canon G1 X Highlights

 |14 Megapixels Fixed Lens||ISO 100-12800|